 - Signature of the Chair of the Privacy Board or a qualified voting member designated by the Chair

 Protocol-specific mechanisms for ensuring confidentiality of research data, including PHI, are also described by the study team in the human subjects application.
 The IRB or Privacy Board considers the information in the human subjects application and documents its determinations as appropriate.
 IU and its affiliates have agreed that identified systems provide adequate provisions to protect confidentiality of research data -see IU HRPP Guidance on HIPAA.
 If research personnel will use only these systems to collect and/or store research data, the IRB may find that adequate provisions exist to maintain confidentiality of data without additional information.

 When HIPAA authorization is required, authorization must be documented as follows, unless the Privacy Board grants an alteration per 2.2:

 - Subjects (or their legally authorized representative) must sign a document with the required elements of authorization prior to participating in research activities subject to HIPAA.

-- For VA research, authorization may be documented electronically so long as the process provides reasonable assurance that such consent is rendered by the proper individual and the subject dates the consent as is typical, or the software provides the current date when signed.
+- For VA research, authorization may be documented electronically so long as the process provides reasonable assurance that such authorization is rendered by the proper individual and the subject dates the authorization form as is typical, or the software provides the current date when signed.

 - The subject may fax or email a signed copy of the authorization to the research site (preferably to the interviewer and/or research personnel).
 Unless the IRB approves otherwise, the study team must receive a copy of the signed authorization prior to beginning research procedures.